 Giovanni Marchegiani MD, PhD

 Verona University Hospital, The Pancreas Institute, Verona, Italy

 Giovanni graduated from Alma Mater Studiorum in Bologna and then studied HPB surgery and multiple organ transplantation at the San Raffaele Hospital, Milan in addition to the New York University and Thomas Jefferson University, Philadelphia, USA.
 He completed surgical training at the University of Verona and was a Research Fellow in pancreatic surgery at the Massachusetts General Hospital, Boston, USA before his current position as junior faculty at the Verona Pancreas Institute.
-Giovanni has published over 170 peer-reviewed papers and was a BJS Editorial Assistant from 2020 to 2021.
+Giovanni has published over 170 peer-reviewed papers and was BJS Editor Assistant 2020–2021.

 About BJS Society